l3af-project/l3af-arch/discussions/secure_web_api.md

 ### Location of Certificates

-The default location for the certificates can be ‘/etc/ssl/l3af/certs/’ and this path can also be changed through a l3afd configuration option in cases where the user would like to use a custom location.
+The default location for the certificates and the path can also be changed through a l3afd configuration option in cases where the user would like to use a custom location.

 The user will have to place the root certificates and the server certificates in the configured directory path before starting L3AFD.

 ### Enabling mTLS

-L3AFD will provide a flag to enable mTLS and this can be configured in l3afd.cfg, by default mTLS will be disabled in case l3afd is listening on localhost.
+A flag will be provided in l3afd.cfg which enables mTLS by default.
+L3AFD will not accept remote connections without TLS by default.

 ## Minimum TLS version